 At 18, the prime minister of his country, Lynden Pindling, called his parents and requested that he wanted to see their son.
 Then Myles was brought to meet the prime minister.

 When he came into the prime minister’s office, the prime minister asked him, “So you are my Myles Munroe?
-Do you recognise that you have more influence in this country than I do?
+Do you recognize that you have more influence in this country than I do?
 Who else can bring together 4000 citizens in one place?
 Even I can’t.
 I want to know your secret.”

 Myles told him that he had no other secrets except for the fact that he knows Jesus who gave his life meaning.
 The prime minister requested to attend one of their meetings but Myles refused because he didn’t want any politician in their meeting else it looked like they were promoting any political party.

 The prime minister promised to come to the meeting like an attendee and won’t say anything.
 So Myles agreed.
 This was in 1970.
-The prime minister came to their next meeting which was held at a big school hall together with all his convoy and sat on the stage behind the podium while Myles and his friends ministered.
+The prime minister came to their next meeting which was held at a big school hall together with all his convoy and sat on the stage behind the podium while miles and his friends ministered.

 After the meeting, the prime minister invited him and his team to his (prime minister’s) house to have lunch with his family and he became a personal friend with the prime Minister from then.